tim-hardcastle/Pipefish/README.md

 #3 →
 ```

-Fans of functional programming idioms will realize that what that last one needs to make it work properly are local constants.
-Let’s have some.

 ### Local constants and inner functions

 These are defined in the `given` section of a function[^given], as demonstrated in `examples/given.ch`: